Tutorial#

 In this rule, we start by creating a rule that is effectively hard-coding the paths for input and output to re-create the command as above.

-section for output files.
+In this rule we have an input: section for input files, a params: section for non-file parameters, and an output: section for output files.
 The shell section is used to build the shell command, and can refer to the input, output or params using curly braces.
-Note that any of these can also be named inputs, but we have only used this for the sigma
+Note that any of these can also be named inputs, but we have only used this for the sigma parameter in this case.

 1rule smooth: